Facebook Draws More Mobile Advertising

 MARK ZUCKERBERG: We weren't happy with the quality of our mobile experiences - rewinding 18 months - so we had just a lot of foundational work to do.

 HENN: Yesterday, during a conference call for inventors, Mark Zuckerberg said that work was paying off.
 Facebook recorded $333 million in profits the past quarter.
 But even more impressive was the growth in Facebook's mobile business.

 SHERYL SANDBERG: Obviously, the transition to mobile was a really big one.

 SANDBERG: We had almost no mobile ads a year ago.
 We're up to 41 percent this quarter.

-HENN: While other companies - including Google - have struggled to create effective mobile ads, Clark Fredrickson at eMarketer says Facebook is thriving.
+HENN: While other companies, including Google, have struggled to create effective mobile ads, Clark Fredricksen at eMarketer says Facebook is thriving.

 HENN: While both Google and Yahoo disappointed inventors last quarter, Facebook's results blew away expectations.
 The company nearly doubled its mobile revenue in just three months.

 Steve Henn, NPR News, Silicon Valley.
 Transcript provided by NPR, Copyright NPR.